'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 |

 Jack, this movie is awesome.
-I watched the movie as soon as
+I watched the movie as soon as I received it in

-I received it in the mail.
-Your portrayal of the Vietnam War and it's heroes are
+the mail.
+Your portrayal of the Vietnam War and it's heroes are unlike any I have

-unlike any I have seen in other higher budget films.
-I was instantly drawn into the
+seen in other higher budget films.
+I was instantly drawn into the characters and

-the lighter scenes and cried for the sacrifices they made in the name of freedom.
+and cried for the sacrifices they made in the name of freedom.

-Growing up in the 60's and 70's I was aware of the protesting
+Growing up in the 60's and 70's I was aware of the protesting of the

-it was like for them.
+for them.
 They never received the praise that they deserved, until now.

-Thank you so much for telling me about your film in
+Thank you so much for telling me about your film in the BTR chat because

-the BTR chat because I may have never known such a accurately portrayed film ever existed.
+I may have never known such a accurately portrayed film ever existed.
+This

-This is a must see film for all veterans, their families and all men and women thinking
+is a must see film for all veterans, their families and all men and women thinking

 of enlisting.
 This movie should be on the big screen.
 I hope it gets the recognition